 The proposed algorithm to estimate the IAS under conditions of time-varying angular speed is described and verified by comparing its results with those of simulations and experiments.
 Overall, the algorithm provides accurate estimates of the IAS even under conditions of relatively large acceleration.
 The proposed algorithm performs well in terms of relative error with respect to the IAS estimated by processing a tachometer signal.
 One notable advantage of the proposed algorithm is that it requires almost no prior knowledge of kinematics, unlike other methods that are currently available.

 The proposed algorithms can be used to support maintenance decisions and recommend effective maintenance policies.
 The algorithm clarifies several decision-making issues such as frequency of maintenance, safety definitions, and the decision-making method to select the most affordable maintenance operations (i.e., understanding which maintenance option is most economical in a given situation).
 The algorithm should lead to a much better understanding of which type of maintenance should be done and how to schedule maintenance to ensure maximum efficiency.
-By revealing the true condition of RE bearings, implementing this type of algorithm in the maintenance scheme will lead to the design of cost-effective action plans.
+By revealing the true condition of rolling-element bearings, implementing this type of algorithm in the maintenance scheme will lead to the design of cost-effective action plans.

 9. BIBLIOGRAPHY